All Products

 1. Log on to the PolarDB console.

-4. Set the following parameters as needed.
+4. Set the following parameters based on your scenario.

 Note